microsoft/electionguard-rust/doc/implementation_guide/implementation_guide.md

 # TODO Things yet to discuss

 * Most US ballots I've seen do have line breaks in the contest options.
 Do we need to allow them?

-## Calling this code from other languages

-Rust has native support for defining `extern "C"` functions and data, so wrappers should it should be straightforward to create them for almost any runtime environment.
-However, this package does not supply them.

 ## Structure of an election